 Prior Authorization is required for home infusion therapy services.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.

 Hospice Care

 A coordinated program of home care and Inpatient Care that provides or coordinates palliative and supportive care to meet the needs of a terminally ill Member and the Member's Immediate Family.
 Benefits include: